-Virtual Machines, Running.
-The number of virtual machines that are currently running on the server.

-Drill down on any server entry.
+- Virtual Machines, Running.
+The number of virtual machines that are currently running on the server. - Where to go next Drill down on any server entry.
 The Hyper-V Explorer dashboard appears, showing the server details on the Hyper-V Explorer Summary tab.